samesoul/PageRank/README.md

 ```

 **Part 3**
-The `--filter_ratio` argument (0,1) removes all pages that have more links than the specified fraction.
+The `--filter_ratio` argument (range from 0 to 1) removes all pages that have more links than the specified fraction.
 To demonstrate this, compare the following two output.
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz